 Additional Resources and References

-Another useful QI reference and toolkit is the Guide to Improving Care Processes and Outcomes, available from the Health Resources and Services Administration (HRSA), which supports the U.S. health care safety net.
-This resource includes worksheets, such as the Clinical Decision Support-enabled Quality Improvement Worksheet [Word-702K], for analyzing current workflows and information flows and considering improvements for targets such as increasing CR utilization.
+Another useful QI reference and toolkit is the Guide to Improving Care Processes and Outcomes in Health Centers, available from the Health Resources and Services Administration (HRSA), which supports the U.S. health care safety net.
+This resource includes worksheets, such as the Clinical Decision Support-enabled Quality Improvement Worksheet [Word – 702K], for analyzing current workflows and information flows and considering improvements for targets such as increasing CR utilization.
 CRCP can help identify promising, evidence-based approaches to enhancing care processes to achieve this goal.